 Learn how the City of Mansfield used data to validate prior I/I rehab efforts, guide next steps, and better align resources, creating a model for proactive asset management through targeted flow monitoring and micro-metering.

-Speaker: Alec Propst and Nicholas McCormick, P.E., Freese and Nichols Inc.
+Speaker: Alec Propst, P.E., Freese and Nichols Inc.

 11-11:25